knative/specs/specs/eventing/control-plane.md

 ## Detailed Resources

 The following schema defines a set of REQUIRED or RECOMMENDED resource fields on the Knative resource types.
+All implementations must include the REQUIRED schema fields in their API, though implementations may implement validation of fields.
 Whether a field is REQUIRED or RECOMMENDED is denoted in the "Schema Requirement" column.
-Additional `spec` and `status` fields MAY be provided by particular implementations, however it is expected that most extension will be accomplished via the `metadata.labels` and `metadata.annotations` fields, as Knative implementations MAY validate supplied resources against these fields and refuse resources which specify unknown fields.
+Additional `spec` and `status` fields MAY be provided by particular implementations, however it is expected that most API extensions will be accomplished via the `metadata.labels` and `metadata.annotations` fields, as Knative implementations MAY validate supplied resources against these fields and refuse resources which specify unknown fields.
 Knative implementations MUST NOT require `spec` fields outside this implementation; to do so would break interoperability between such implementations and implementations which implement validation of field names.

+For fields set in a resource `spec`, the "Field Types" column indicates whether implementations are REQUIRED to validate that a field is set in requests, or whether the a request is valid if the field is omitted.

 ### Broker